Taking the train in Japan: the guide

 Without Japan Rail Pass/All companies

-You will find some electronic tickets machines in all train stations in Japan.
+You will find tickets vending machines in all train stations in Japan.

 Above the machines you will see a poster showing the price of each journey, between the current station (shown in bold or red) and the one of your destination.

 Pay the precise amount corresponding to your journey at a machine to obtain your ticket.
-You will have to punch it in at the entrance *and* the automatic exit doors, where it will be swallowed.
+You will have to punch it in at the automatic gates upon entering *and* at the exit, where it will be swallowed by the machine.
 It is therefore important to keep it during your entire ride.

-As usual, the most practical method will be to use a Suica card to:
+As usual, the most convenient method will be to use a Suica card to: